 Women who have a history of breast, ovarian, or uterine cancer, especially estrogen-receptive breast cancer.
-In addition to their ability to mimic estrogen, phytoestrogens have been shown to cause growth of breast tissue in animals and healthy women, so they are not recommended for breast cancer survivors.
+In addition to their ability to mimic estrogen, phytoestrogens have been shown to cause the growth of breast tissue in animals and healthy women, so they are not recommended for breast cancer survivors.
+Real Facts About Flax

 Women who have a BRCA1 or BRCA2 gene defect.
 Women with one of these defects have up to an 80 percent chance of getting breast cancer sometime during their life; therefore, these women should avoid phytoestrogens including flaxseeds and soy.

 Women with a history of endometriosis or polycystic ovarian syndrome.
 Again, these are hormonal-driven conditions, so phytoestrogens are not recommended.